utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 - [grafana.com/dashboards/2244 Issue Analytics](https://grafana.com/dashboards/2244)
 - [grafana.com/dashboards/2250 Comments Analytics](https://grafana.com/dashboards/2250)

-There are probably many more interesting query's you can do and also the collector could be improved to fetch and store more fields.
+There are probably many more interesting queries you can build and the collector could also be improved to fetch and store more fields.

-There are some limitations for how many issues & comments that can be imported in the initial full import due to the paging limit in the GitHub API.
-GitHub API returns a maximum of a 100 issues or comments per "page" and has a page limit of a maximum of 400 pages.
-This means that the full import can only handle 40 000 issues and 40 000 comments.
+There are some limitations for how many issues and comments that can be imported in the initial full import due to the paging limit in the GitHub API.
+GitHub API returns a maximum of 100 issues or comments per "page" and has a page limit of a maximum of 400 pages.
+This means that the full import can only handle 40,000 issues and 40,000 comments.

 Until next time, keep on graphing!<br>